mkhantk/NCC-Assignments/assignment5/README.md

 ## Summary

 I mainly use useReducer and useContext hooks to handle the states and action of the application.
-For the login page, I merely add the login/ logout function just for the sake of assignment, it doesn't have the persistent effect apart from theme choice.
+For the login page, I merely add the login/ logout function just for the sake of assignment, it doesn't have the pesistence.
 The same goes for the to-do list data.
 In the end, I got the hands on experience on how to combine the useReducer and useContext hook to create a seamless app.